 A quick disclaimer: pool pumps and working with power is potentially deadly.
 Anything suggested here should be done by a qualified electrician.

-1. Water or Moisture is Getting into the Motor
+1. Water or Moisture in the Motor

 To fix this, you’ll need to let the pump dry out completely.
 You can speed up the process by opening the pump housing and using a heat gun or hair dryer.
 Make sure you switch the pump off at the breaker first.

 To prevent the problem recurring, try covering your pool pump to better protect it from the elements, and ensure that there’s no water pooling around it when it rains.
-Hopefully, that fixes your problem.

 2. Dust and Debris Getting Inside the Motor

-It’s very easy for your pool pump to collect a lot of dust, especially if you’re in a windy location, and when the pump’s housing clogs up, the motor has to work harder.
+When the pump’s housing clogs up, the motor has to work harder.
 When the pump motor is working harder it draws more current.

 Ultimately, an overworked pump can exceed the current limit on the breaker which and when this happens, it will trip.
-You might have experienced something similar when running too many appliances at the same time.

 To fix this issue, firstly switch off the pump at the breaker.
 Now grab a brush and vacuum and make sure all the air vents on the motor housing are clear.
 Clean and dirt, dust, debris from around the pump so it doesn’t get into the motor.